Arcadia-Science/arcadia-computational-training/docs/arcadia-users-group/20230214-code-review-for-pubs/lesson.md

 ![](overview.png)

-Checkout the [What to expect from code review during the pub process](https://www.notion.so/arcadiascience/What-to-expect-from-code-review-during-the-pub-process-eac7ab5083ff4d88bf3039686b9281b7) Notion page for an up to date guide through this process.
+Check out the [What to expect from code review during the pub process](https://www.notion.so/arcadiascience/What-to-expect-from-code-review-during-the-pub-process-eac7ab5083ff4d88bf3039686b9281b7) Notion page for an up-to-date guide through this process.

 ## Minimums for passing code review: a checklist